 Where: Lake Minnewanka Road, Banff

-Experience a nature soak while enjoying the delighful scenery that surrounds you.
-It is a soothing and cheap way to relax after a day of taking in other recreational fun around the National Park.
+Experience a nature soak while enjoying the delightful scenery that surrounds you.
+It is a soothing and affordable way to relax after a day of enjoying other recreational activities around the National Park.

 Where: 1 Mountain Ave, Banff